🧑🏽🍳 What is vanilla‑extract? #

 We see in line 1

-that we import the template theme we just created.
+that we import the template theme

+we just created.
 Then throughout the file, we reference this.
-In our Svelte component, we will add the class for the
+In our Svelte component,

-current theme. vanilla-extract will generate the all the CSS we need for handling themes.
+all the CSS we need for handling themes.

 You will notice we are importing and using variables defined in our styles